On this page

 Clinical features

-Clinical features of measles include prodromal fever, a severe cough, conjunctivitis, and coryza in a moderately unwell child.
-Koplik spots may be seen on the buccal mucosa around 2 days prior to rash onset.
+Clinical features of measles include prodromal fever, a severe cough, conjunctivitis, and coryza in a moderately unwell child or adult.
+Koplik spots may be seen on the buccal mucosa.
+Prodromal symptoms usually last 2 to 4 days.

 The most important clinical predictors are included in the clinical case definition for measles, which is an illness characterised by:

-People who have been previously immunised may present with non-classical features, although this is uncommon.
+Other symptoms can include anorexia, diarrhoea (especially in infants) and generalised lymphadenopathy.
+People who have been previously immunised may develop attenuated infection with mild or non-classical clinical features, although this is uncommon.

 Diagnosis